Handbook for Gen Z

 Invest more in relationships that nourish and challenge you.

-And less in ones that consistently drain you.
+And less in those that consistently drain you.

 On Loneliness